 Using the DtsToSsis-Prepare tool with all options enabled, we get this “prepared” DTS package.

 As you can see, UDL connections have been converted into standard connections and have been consolidated into only two physical connections.
 At this point this DTS package would be less parallelized, but we will never execute this package; we just want it to migrate well to SSIS.
 The next picture shows the result of this migration.

 We have two Data Flow Tasks corresponding to our original Transform Data Tasks.

 Each one is a simple transformation, but note that we have a total of only two connections in the SSIS package: we have the original DTS parallelization capabilities but only two connections to configure with the new SSIS capabilities.

 DtsToSsis-Prepare syntax and options

 DtsToSsis-Prepare is a command line utility with this simple syntax:

-The mandatory switches are input and output files, but probably you want to add some conversion options; the suggested one is to enable all features, for example:
+The mandatory switches are input and output files, but you probably want to add conversion options.
+The one we suggest is to enable all features, for example:

 DtsToSsisPrepare /DtsSource:original.dts /DtsDestination:prepared.dts /all